 The Total Cost of the job is the sum of all the job items' costs, multiplied by their quantities.

-You can add a standard cost to any item in your item list, and that standard cost will be prefilled whenever you use that item.
+You can add a standard cost to any item in your item list, which will be prefilled whenever you use that item.
 You can read more about creating and managing items in this article.

 - Click on the description of the item that you want to edit.